0v0v0/CIS561_FINAL_Bidirectional_Lighting/README.md

 This is a simple illustration of my algorithm.
 For each sample time in each pixel, we shoot a camera ray and randomly select a light and use Sample_Le to shoot a light ray.

 And then, compute and record their bounces in the scene, until we met the bouncing limit.
+Notice that when pushing the camera ray intersections into buffer, we modify "beta" after the push.
+This is because in the connection, which is a fixed direction BSDF, we need to calculate f at this point, so the f term will be dependent on which light ray we will connect to, and multiply its own f here will lead to wrong results.

-Loop all the bouncing buffer, try connect each of them, and then multiply up all the f*dot/pdf along this part, and then multiply the Le we got from the light.
+Loop all the bouncing buffer, try connect each of them, and then multiply up all the f * dot/pdf along this part, and then multiply the Le we got from the light.

+At the end, we need to divide the final L by (depth * depth), this is because in each sample, it is equal that we did depth*depth times of Naive path tracing(Although some of them may not be successful).
+But since in the Integrator, all Naive path tracing results are sum up and divided by sample times.
+So, to maintain a same illumination level, we need to do the same thing.

 This promises a more stable result than the book's algorithm, and we saved a lot of memory.